-The information provided below links to the primary contacts, by Division, of the Georgia Department of Banking and Finance.
+The information provided below links to the primary contacts, by Division, of the Department of Banking and Finance.

 Main Office Mailing Address, Phone & Fax Numbers: